andyc-cogapp/GitTest/README.md

 # GitTest

 - Nothing in here yet to speak of.
-- Another test for a push sans credentials.
+- Another test for a push sans credentials...